Scalp Massage Benefits: 7 Reasons You Need a Scalp Massager

 Tips for best results:

-- Be consistent – daily massage yields the best results
+- Be consistent – daily massage yields the best long-term results

 - Don't press too hard – you're stimulating, not scrubbing